edg1983/Variant_explorer/docs/installation.rst

     Answer yes if prompted to install new shiny packages or compile from source.

 The first time you run the app, it will install all the additional packages needed, so it could require some time.
-Then the installation is done, the app will start automatically
+When the installation is done, the app will start automatically